nuno1212s/febft/NOTES.md

 # changes for the research branch

+* speculatively create (i.e. sign) `COMMIT` msg before the prepared state
-* view change `hasProof` only checks the sending node's signature, rather than the signature of the consensus messages of all nodes in the proof
+* view change `hasProof` checks for signature of `ACCEPT` aka `COMMIT` messages only
 * group flush() calls together, by sorting replies per node id
 * remove TLS from clients
+    + do we need to check hmacs?
 * maybe replicas use non-async communication
 * use MACs instead of pubkey signatures
-* PRE-PREPARE messages include the request bodies, rather than just their hash digests
+* `PRE-PREPARE` messages include the request bodies, rather than just their hash digests
+    + blindly add these requests to the log..? this may affect the correctness of the sound predicate from Cachin, if the leader is forging requests; read BFT-SMaRt code again, check if they consult the log for the existence of these reqs
 * requests are concurrently added to the request queue, and don't go through the master channel (use Mutex)
 * send_node on execution layer, so we don't need to go